Jefferson City Personal Injury Lawyers – Medical Malpractice

 In 2005, the Missouri legislature changed the laws regarding medical malpractice cases.
 Our personal injury attorneys are up to date on the newest law changes and are ready to assist you in filing a claim.
 We work closely with experts from many medical subspecialties in order to determine whether your injuries were the result of medical malpractice.

 In Missouri, you have two years to file a medical malpractice claim.
 Missouri law limits the time you have to file a claim for medical malpractice, because these lawsuits are dictated by the state’s statute of limitations, which creates a deadline for filing in the state’s civil court system.

 Carson & Coil seeks justice for our clients and compensation for medical malpractice cases.
-We are one of the oldest, largest and most respected firms in Jefferson City and Mid-Missouri, and we have the resources and the background to handle even the most complex issues.
-Our firm traces its roots back more than 60 years.
-We have a rich history in medical malpractice lawsuits.
+We are one of the oldest, largest and most respected firms in Jefferson City and mid-Missouri, and we have the resources and background to handle even the most complex issues.
+Our firm traces its roots back more than 60 years and we have a rich history in medical malpractice lawsuits.

 Call Rudy Veit, Mark Ludwig, or Jason Ludwig to help you with your medical malpractice case.